nushell/nushell.github.io/book/pipelines.md

 `external_command | internal_command`

 Data coming from an external command into Nu will come in as bytes that Nushell will try to automatically convert to UTF-8 text.
 If successful, a stream of text data will be sent to internal_command.
-If unsuccessful, a stream of binary data will be sent to internal command..
+If unsuccessful, a stream of binary data will be sent to internal command.
 Commands like [`lines`](commands/lines.md) help make it easier to bring in data from external commands, as it gives discrete lines of data to work with.

 `external_command_1 | external_command_2`